 She enrolled the older children at the nearby Kipsongol Primary School and the younger ones at the adjoining nursery school—the same school where Rael’s own children learned and grew up.
 WE Charity partnered with the school in 2012 to build additional classrooms and equip the students with desks.

 Once the children started school, Rael had to get better at saving, she says.
 The children needed uniforms and supplies in addition to food.
 She heard of Kipsongol Farmers’ Group, which had launched a year earlier and started a community farm in the area.
 Members ran the farm and turned a barren plot of land into fields of kale, tomatoes and onions.
 There was even a greenhouse constructed—the only one in the community.
 She wondered if the group would be her answer.

-The community farm had been started by WE Charity as part of their food sustainability programming, providing trainings on best practices to help local famers get more from their harvests, including intercropping and irrigation.
+The community farm had been started by WE Charity as part of their food sustainability programming, providing training on best practices to help local farmers get more from their harvests, including inter-cropping and irrigation.

-Rael’s neighbours were the members.
-She spoke with them and learned they also grow spinach, cabbage and potatoes.
-Most interesting, they would sell the produce at the market and save the profits.
+Rael’s neighbour, Alice Sing’oe, was already a member.
+Alice explained how they grew spinach, cabbage and potatoes.
+Most interesting, Alice shared how they would sell the produce at the market and save the profits.
 From the various training workshops, Alice made the decision to start growing kale, onions, and tomatoes on her farm at home—and was seeing positive results.
 Rael was intrigued.
 She asked to join the group, and her neighbours agreed, outlining the commitment she had to agree to: meet twice weekly to farm, weed or harvest and contribute any amount she could toward the group’s savings every week.